-By home time I was worn out.
+When we got back to Natures Healing Home, I was worn out.
 We arrived back just in time for sunset.

 In the evening we went to a Sikh Temple to take part in their prayers.
 The Sikh Gurdwara welcomes people of all faiths.
 Prior to the service we ate bhaji (can’t spell but like onion bhaji) and following the service we had one large communal meal.
 I didn’t take any photographs during the service out of respect.

 On entering the temple, we washed our hands and feet and covered our hair (both males and females).
 Our shoulders and legs also had to be covered and you sit separately, males and females.
 It was such a wonderful experience.

 So this is how I spent Christmas this year in Natures Healing Home.
 How did you spend yours?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.

 For more information about Natures Healing Home you can call them on +63 917 777 5138 or find their details here: